Āpiha Ope Tauā

 - able to solve problems and make decisions

-- able to give instructions well.
+- able to give instructions and communicate well.

 Useful experience for army officers includes: